Scalingo/documentation/_posts/languages/python/2015-02-17-getting-started-with-django.md

 ## Application configuration

-The configuration of the application has to be done throught the environment variables, no credentials should be present statically in the code, it is usually a bad practice.
+The configuration of the application has to be done through the environment variables, no credentials should be present statically in the code.
+It is usually a bad practice.

-The configuration file in our example is located at `myapp/settings.py`.
+The configuration file in our example is located at `my-app/settings.py`.

 ### Ensure that the base directory of the application is defined